fbpx

 Dr Catherine Hamlin had unending love for Ethiopia’s women.
 Based on her core values, the Hamlin Model of Care is grounded in a fundamental respect for every patient and a commitment to provide complete and compassionate care.

-An obstetric fistula can usually be repaired with a single life-changing surgery, which can take as little as two hours for simple cases.
-Hamlin’s clinical team is globally renowned for their fistula-repair surgical technique and train surgeons from all over the world.
+An obstetric fistula can usually be repaired with a single life-changing surgery.
+The Hamlin clinical team is globally renowned for its fistula-repair treatment technique, training surgeons from all over the world.

 The key to a fistula-free Ethiopia, lies in preventative measures.
 The Hamlin College of Midwives trains and deploys midwives to work in remote areas of Ethiopia – preventing fistula injuries in the first place.